ghchinoy/eldamo-build/README.md

 ### Preconfigured Docker image

-Run Eldamo with a [prebuilt docker image](https://hub.docker.com/r/ghchinoy/eldamo) via:
+Run Eldamo with a [prebuilt docker image](gcr.io/eldamo-build/eldamo) via:

 ```
-docker run -d -p 8080:8080 --name eldamo-web ghchinoy/eldamo:0.7.4
+docker run -d -p 8080:8080 --name eldamo-web gcr.io/eldamo-build/eldamo:0.7.9
 ```

-Then open a browser to http://localhost:8080/eldamo-0.7.4 or http://localhost:8080/eldamo-0.7.4/pub/
+Then open a browser to http://localhost:8080/

 ### Build a Docker Image

-The supplied Dockerfile will create an Eldamo image using multistage Docker build, first cloning the Eldamo repository and generating a war, and second (and finally) creating a [jetty](https://hub.docker.com/_/jetty) image
+The supplied Dockerfile will create an Eldamo image using multistage Docker build, first cloning the Eldamo repository and generating a war, and second (and finally) creating a [distroless](https://github.com/GoogleContainerTools/distroless) (think as small as possible) [jetty](https://www.eclipse.org/jetty/) image.

 ```
-# build an image eldamo:0.7.4
+# build an image eldamo:0.7.9
-ELDAMO_VERSION=0.7.4
+ELDAMO_VERSION=0.7.9
 docker build -t "eldamo:${ELDAMO_VERSION}"  .

 # run that image (interactively with -it ; detached, substitute -d)